 Frequency modulation (FM) synthesis is a completely different beast than what we've discussed thus far.

 As the name suggests, FM synths modulate the frequency of the audio oscillators to produce new waveforms and harmonic profiles.

 The oscillators of an FM synth are often basic waveforms and are known as “operators.”
 These operators have their frequencies modulated by other oscillators within the audible spectrum and can be outputted as audio.

 The modulation operators must be faster than an LFO (up into the audible range) to affect the timbre of the carrier oscillator.
-At low speeds, the modulation would simply produce a vibrato effect.
+At low speeds, the modulation would simply produce a pitch-shifting, vibrato-like effect.